Los Angeles Wage & Hour Violation Lawyers

 If you are paid on a commission basis, whether in whole or in part, your employer must provide a written agreement explaining how your commissions are calculated and paid.
 Your contract also determines when your employer considers your commissions earned.

 Generally, California’s regular payday laws apply to commissions.
-The exception is if you consent to a provision in your agreement that states commission is due later than when you book a sale.
+The exception is if you consent to a provision in your agreement that states the commission is due later than when you book a sale.
 For example, instead of being paid the day the customer signs a contract, you might not be entitled to pay until the customer pays for the products or services.

 If your employer pays you on a commission basis, you might not be eligible to earn overtime.
 For example, if you qualify as an “outside salesperson,” your employer is not required to pay overtime wages.
 An outside salesperson regularly spends more than half their time out of the office.